ejovo13/viruses/+ejovo/+saf/README.md

 ![](../media/saf6_formula.png)

 Where Y is the Laplacian spherical harmonic, the subscript is the degree, and the exponent is the order.
-This will be encoded as Y(l, m) in the following table, where l = degree and m = order.

 | Linear Combination |  SAF6 |
 | --- | --- |